hfg-gmuend/openmoji.org/README.md

 ### Build:
 1. Run `npm run build`
-2. The build will appear in `/dist`
+2. The build will appear in `/docs`¹

+**¹** The folder name */docs* was chosen, because it's a [restriction by Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) (which we will be using for staging).

 ### (Normally not necessary) Downloading Emojipedia-data:
 1. Run `node get-emojipedia-data.js`